07 March 2023

 The answer to this question is best explained with an example.

-Assume the Company is a piece of land.
-When you start your venture, assuming there are only 2 people who are occupying this land (shareholders).
-Then you have an advisor and an ESOP pool is created.
-You have to share some part of the land with them also, so the space you occupy on the land reduces.
+ssume the Company is a piece of land.
+When a venture is started, assuming there are only two people who are occupying this land (shareholders/founders), the land would be divided between the two people either equally or based on a mutually agreed proportion.
+Then you bring on board an advisor and an ESOP pool is also created.
+A part of the land will have to be shared with them also, so the space you occupy on the land reduces.
 After this, you have investors coming to occupy the same piece of land along with you, so you need to further share your space.
 The net effect of this is that, as and when people keep getting added to your piece of land, your share of the land reduces.
-Applying the same principle to your company, the more people get added as shareholders, you make space for the others by reducing your shares.
+Applying the same principle to your company, the more people get added as shareholders, you make space for the others by reducing your share.
 The reduction of your space/ percentage of shareholding as a shareholder is termed as dilution of equity.

 What does primary sale vs secondary sale mean?

-Primary Sale - when the incoming investor wants to invest money in the Company and seeking for new shares to be allotted from the Company.
+Primary Sale - Primary Sale happens when the incoming investor wants to invest money in the Company and seeks for new shares to be allotted from the Company.
 In a primary investment, everyone gets diluted in proportion of their shareholding, unless special conditions are mentioned.

-Secondary Sale - When the investor is looking to buy the already existing shares of the founder and other shareholders by paying money directly to them and not infusing any money into the company.
-No dilution of the other parties except the buyer and seller.
+Secondary Sale - When the investor is looking to buy the already existing shares of the founder or any other existing shareholders by paying money directly to them and not infusing any money into the company it is termed as secondary sale.
+No dilution or change in share of the other parties except the buyer and seller.

 In 99.99% cases, the investor is always looking to do primary investment.
 It's generally only at series B, C etc where there is a possibility of a partial secondary sale to happen.